mariaweber/Adler_TouchTheUniverse/Solar_Corona_Bfields/README.md

 The August 21, 2017 total solar eclipse  visible across the United States occured during solar minimum.
 As such, the shape of the corona seen by more than 200 million Americans was quite simple, with mostly low latitude coronal streamers.
 During a period of stronger magnetic activity, the total solar eclipse visible from Australia on November 13, 2012 showed a [corona with streamers appearing at all latitudes](http://www.zam.fme.vutbr.cz/~druck/Eclipse/Ecl2012a/0-info.htm), even the solar poles.
 This one was truly crown-like, after all, corona is Latin for 'crown'.

 Our Sun has a rotation period of about one month.
 That's pretty slow compared to most other solar-like stars in our galaxy.
 When our Sun was younger, it also rotated faster.
 As stars rotate, their large-scale magnetic field twists into a spiral.
 This effect is very noticeable in the 'rapid rotator' model of the 3D printed stellar magnetic field.
+In this model, this star is spinning 10 times more rapidly than the Sun.
+If you look at the model from the top, you can clearly see the pinwheel shape of the magnetic field due to rotation.

 # Further Reading